hasparus/react-typescript-talk/src/notes.md

 - React Components have really straightforward interface.
 They take **props** and return **elements**.
 - PropTypes are acceptable way of typechecking components.

+# But your experience will be much better.